shawntao1011/quantDevBlog/content/page/about/index.md

             icon: user
 ---

-This is a doc website documenting my limited quant develop experience.
+This blog documentes my experience and serves as a learning notebook.

-The blog is developed with Hugo and heavuly modified on [hugo theme Stack](https://github.com/CaiJimmy/hugo-theme-stack).
+The blog is developed with Hugo and heavily modified on [hugo theme Stack](https://github.com/CaiJimmy/hugo-theme-stack).